 The station was also designed with an auxiliary exit on the north side of Central Street.
 Although this side had no headhouse, there was a line of small ticket agent's booths that were manned during period of high traffic (typically, a sporting event) when this exit would temporarily be used as an auxiliary entrance.
 The booths have since been removed and it now functions only as an auxiliary exit.

 The station originally had two platforms, one island between the two tracks and an additional side platform to the west of the inbound track.
 The island platform was for the "L" and northbound North Shore Line passengers, while the side platform was for southbound North Shore Line riders.
 The idea was to separate inbound interurban passengers so that they couldn't transfer to local "L" trains for free.
 The stairs from this platform led to the unpaid area of the station.
 There were no such concerns about "L" passengers boarding northbound North Shore Line trains, as the interurban had conductors that would check for tickets.
-The platforms had wood decking and a canopy with metal columns.
-The island platform's canopy supports ran down the center line and split into gently-curving gull wing-shaped roof supports, supporting a wooden canopy roof.
+The platforms were originally decked with Haydite concrete slabs covered with 1"-thick asphalt planks.
+The island platform's steel canopy supports ran down the center line and split into gently-curving gull wing-shaped roof supports, supporting a wooden canopy roof.
 The side platform was similarly designed, except that the supports lined the back of the platform and simply arched out over the platform.
 The stairs were sheltered by wooden enclosures with swinging doors at the front of each enclosure.
-The side platform has been demolished, although its concrete footings are still evident.
-The island platform is still in use, though its flooring was later replaced with a concrete deck.
+The disused North Shore Line platforms at Foster, Noyes, and Central, which were abandoned when operation via the interurban's the Shore Line Route was discontinued in 1955, were not removed until 1970, although their concrete footings are still evident.
+The island platform is still in use by "L" trains, though its asphalt flooring was later replaced with a concrete deck.

 Central station remains largely intact, but in the 1990s unfortunately lost its original light fixtures on the Gerber-designed headhouse, replaced with modern, box-shaped fixtures.